Liposuction is a fast and effective method to remove excess fat.

 How is liposuction is performed?

 Liposuction, an outpatient procedure, is actually a surgical vacuuming of fat cells, which decreases the number of fat cells in the area treated, making the area previously disproportionate to the rest of the body, smaller and more in balance.
 During the liposuction procedure, Dr. Gray makes small incisions about one quarter inch long, in the areas that will be treated.
 Next, a narrow tube, called a cannula, is inserted into an incision made in an inconspicuous place.
 Dr. Gray manipulates the cannula to break up fatty areas beneath the skin and suction out the fat.
 The amount of fat removed varies, but precise removal of fat can produce dramatic changes in contour of the body.
 Once the fat cells are removed, the incisions are closed with sutures.
 Scarring is very minimal.
 In time, the scar simply looks like a small scratch.

-Our board certified anesthesiologist, Dr. Michael Baker, spends time with each patient prior to the procedure to discuss their medical history and to review how anesthesia is performed and what the patient can expect.
-He makes sure each patient has followed their pre-surgical instructions exactly so that they will be safe and comfortable during the entire experience.
+Our anesthesiologist team spends time with each patient prior to the procedure to discuss their medical history and to review how anesthesia is performed and what the patient can expect.
+They make sure each patient has followed their pre-surgical instructions exactly so that they will be safe and comfortable during the entire experience.
 He assures the patient that they will feel no discomfort and remember little or nothing of the procedure itself.

 Small areas can be done with tumescent alone but patients usually have IV sedation for larger areas.
 Having IV sedaton allows the patient to relax and makes for a more pleasant experience overall.

 What can I expect after surgery?